COVID-19 vaccines are used to prepare the body's immune system to protect against COVID-19.

 While COVID-19 vaccines will not make children sick, they may cause certain side effects and flu-like symptoms.
 This is normal.
 These symptoms are a sign that your child’s body is making antibodies against the virus.
 Common side effects include:

-Side effects from the shot may affect your child's ability to do daily activities, but they will go away in a few days.
-Even if your child has side effects, they should get the second shot.
+Some side effects from the shot may affect your child's ability to do daily activities, but any side effects will go away in a few days.
+Even if your child has side effects, they should get the second shot if needed.
 Any side effects from the vaccine are far less dangerous than the potential for serious illness or death from COVID-19.

 HOW TO GET THE VACCINE